 Dirk Hebel is Dean of the Faculty of Architecture (2019–) and Professor of Sustainable Construction at the Karlsruher Institut für Technologie (KIT) in Karlsruhe, Germany (2017–).

-He joined the Academic Committee of the LafargeHolcim Foundation in 2017.
+He is also a member of the Academic Committee of the LafargeHolcim Foundation (2017-).

 Dirk Hebel was Principal Investigator at the Future Cities Laboratory (FCL), which was established in 2010 by the Swiss Federal Institute of Technology (ETH Zurich) and Singapore’s National Research Foundation.